bradbell/at_cascade/readme.rst

 2. Covariate reference for every covariate (in the world database) and every node (that we are prediciting for).
 If we include all covariates, this can be done once for all diseases.
+3. Cause specific mortality for every node, so that we can compute other cause mortailty (all cause mortality minus cause specific mortality).
-3. A list of which integrand are not really input data and should only be used to help initialization of the fit.
+4. A list of which integrand are not really input data and should only be used to help initialization of the fit.